Key Takeaways

 Women’s sports at the Supreme Court

 After the loss at the 4th Circuit, the state of West Virginia and ADF attorneys representing Lainey appealed to the U.S. Supreme Court.
-In July 2025, it agreed to hear the case.
+In July 2025, it agreed to hear the case, and oral arguments were heard on January 13, 2026.

 At the same time, the Court also agreed to hear Little v Hecox.
 In this case, the ACLU challenged Idaho’s Fairness in Women’s Sports Act.
 Similar to West Virginia’s law, Idaho’s law ensures that only females can compete in sports designated for girls and women.